Adam Neumann

-Biography
+Early life

-Adam Neumann was born in 1979 in Beersheba, Israel.
-His parents divorced when he was seven, and he lived in 13 different homes by the time he was 22.
-He suffers from dyslexia and could not read or write until he was in third grade.
+Neumann was born and raised in Beersheba, Israel.
+His parents divorced when he was seven, and he had lived in 13 different homes by the time he was 22.
+His younger sister Adi Neumann is a model and former Miss Teen Israel.
+He has dyslexia and could not read or write until he was in third grade.

 In his teens, he lived on a kibbutz in southern Israel.
-He served as an officer in the Israeli Navy.
-He later attended the Zicklin School of Business at Baruch College in New York City.
+He served as a junior officer in the Israeli Navy.
+He attended the Zicklin School of Business at Baruch College in New York City, where he dropped out shortly before completing his Bachelor of Arts in business in 2002, but returned to finish his degree in 2017.

-Neumann married Rebekah Neumann in 2008.
-He lives in the Greenwich Village neighborhood of New York City with his wife and their six children.
-Neumann's sister, Adi Neumann, is a model and former Miss Teen Israel.

-In 2018, Neumann gave a keynote speech at an event held by UJA-Federation of New York where he spoke of observing Shabbat with his family every week and the role Judaism has played in his personal and professional growth.